numpy/numpy/doc/neps/nep-0028-website-redesign.rst

 0. Front page: essentials of what NumPy is (compare e.g. jupyter.org), one or a couple key user stories (compare e.g. julialang.org)
 1. Install
-2. About Us
+2. Documentation
-3. Community
+3. Array computing
-4. Documentation
+4. Community
-5. Array computing
+5. Learning
-6. Support/Donate
+6. About Us
+7. Contribute
+8. Donate

 There may be a few other pages, e.g. a page on performance, that are linked from one of the main pages.